-In vehicular networks, Road Side Units (RSUs), referred to as Base Stations (BSs) throughout this paper, provide reliable wireless access in their coverage ranges.
+In vehicular networks, Road Side Units, referred to as Base Stations (BSs) throughout this paper, provide reliable wireless access in their coverage ranges.
 The edge computing servers for the mobile vehicles are supposed to be co-located with the BSs.
-We study a task offloading problem from vehicles to the edge computing servers, where the tasks generator can be the driving systems or the passengers of the vehicles.
+We study a task offloading problem from vehicles to the edge computing servers, where the tasks generators can be the driving systems or the passengers of the vehicles.
 We consider a multi-operator heterogeneous scenario consisting of several access networks with different characteristics and several BSs with different coverage areas.
 Due to the mobility of the vehicles/users, the traffic load across the networks is time-varying.
-In such a dynamic environment, vehicles prefer to selfishly select the best network to perform computation offloading.
+In such a dynamic environment, vehicles select the best network to perform computation offloading.
 This might yield intensive traffic load and congestion at the edge server-side, thereby harming the offloading performance.
 This paper proposes an offloading decision framework that can dynamically select the most suitable network.